It’s only natural to seek guidance for your spiritual journey. We’ve put together a learner’s guide on “how to find a spiritual teacher.”

 How to find a spiritual teacher in religion?
 It’s a trick question.
 Religion has nothing to do with processes for investigating consciousness.
 You don’t need a higher power, an imaginary friend, or an invisible enemy.
 You don’t need to memorize sayings from holy texts.

-These are all distractions to keep you from doing serious inner work and growth.
+These distractions keep you from doing serious inner work and growth.
 One of the essential tips for finding a good spiritual teacher is knowing who and what to avoid.
 Above all, don’t get sidetracked.
 Don’t fall into the trap of confusing spiritual investigation with religion.

 The Qualities of Good Spiritual Teachers Today

 You know what to avoid.
-Here’s are the qualities of a good teacher.
+Here are the qualities of a good teacher.

-An excellent teacher or guru will take you to a different place, like a boat.
-They will open doors, and sometimes they push you through them.
+An excellent teacher or guru is like a boat on a river, they will take you to a different place.
+They will help you open doors and sometimes push you through them.
 They do what is necessary to give you the tools to forge your path.

 “Guru is not the goal.
 Anyone who establishes himself as a guru to be worshipped is not a guru.
 Guru is like a boat for crossing the river.
 It is important to have a good boat, and it is very dangerous to have a boat that is leaking.
 The boat brings you across the river.
 When the river is crossed, the boat is no longer necessary.
 You don’t hang onto the boat after completing the journey, and you certainly don’t worship the boat.” — Swami Rama of the Himalayas

-The above quote is an excellent summation for finding your spiritual teacher.
+The above quote is an excellent summation of finding your spiritual teacher.

 Good Teachers Work One-On-One